-These are 3 major filters you can use to narrow down your research:
+There are 4 major filters you can use to narrow down your research:

 This creates a better relevancy mix for you since if you know a URL is ranking for "Red Shoes", you may not realize it's also ranking for "Red Bottoms" which is a term the ladies love.
 A simple "related term" (what other keywords tools do) pull would pull the "red womens shoes" (Google shopping has those items valued from $50 to $99 dollars in sales) and other "obvious" 1-to-1 comparison terms.